 Lisa F. Schneider, MD, FACS

 Dr. Schneider is certified in Plastic and Reconstructive Surgery by the American Board of Plastic Surgery and is a Fellow of the American College of Surgeons (FACS).
+She is also a member of the International Society of Lymphology (ISL).

 Dr. Schneider was part of an elite group chosen for directed six-year training combining general and plastic surgery, the most selective residency category in the United States.
 Dr. Schneider trained in plastic and reconstructive surgery at the Institute for Reconstructive Plastic Surgery (IRPS) at New York University Langone Medical Center and Bellevue Hospital Center, one of the oldest and most prestigious programs in the country.
 She received training from international experts in all aspects of plastic surgery, including aesthetic, reconstruction, hand and microsurgery.
 She pursued additional training at IRPS in microsurgical reconstruction in order to maximize her ability to reconstruct the most challenging surgical problems.